 semantics

-other representation information such as analysis and display software.
+other Representation Information such as analysis and display software.

 In some projects the Representation Information may be captured in a number of formal documents.
 In others, especially those which extend over many years or even decades, there are likely to be a number of pieces of Representation Information which are not formally captured.
 For example there may be information which “everyone knows” such as: